MIT-Emerging-Talent/ET6-CDSP-group-20-repo/collaboration/retrospectives/5_final_presentation.md

   for the nuances involved in AI ethics and the importance of responsible development.

-#### Future Directions

-Moving forward, we aim to:

-* Ethical Frameworks: Develop guidelines to assist developers in creating emotionally intelligent and ethically sound AI systems.

-* User-Centric Design: Advocate for design principles that prioritize user well-being and trust.

 ### Aziz Azizi

 As the contributor to this milestone, I undertook the following responsibilities: